alexandreloures/covid19Brazil/README.md

     (COVID-19) for the five regions of Brazil
 -   `brazil_state` - Information on the new Coronavirus (COVID-19) for
     the twenty-seven federative units of Brazil
--   `brazil_municipality` - Dataset with information on the new
+-   `brazil_municipality` - Information on the new Coronavirus
-    Coronavirus (COVID-19) for the 5,570 municipalities in Brazil
+    (COVID-19) for the 5,570 municipalities in Brazil

 # Installation